numcommand/num/doc/tutorial.md

 Num has many command line options.

-You can use dashes or not:
+You can use dashes, underscores, or not:

     sum-of-squares
+    sum_of_squares
     sumofsquares

 You can use any capitialization such as:

     sumofsquares
     SumOfSquares
+    SUMOFSQUARES

-You can use many common abbreviations such as:
+You can use full words or abbreviations such as:

-    variance
-    var
+    standarddeviation
+    stddev
+    sd

-The word "sample" can be abbreviated as "s" such as:
+The word "sample" can be abbreviated "s":

     samplevariance
     svar

-The word "population" can be abbreviated as "p" such as:
+The word "population" can be abbreviated "p":

     populationvariance
     pvar

-The words "coefficient of" can be abbreviated as "co" such as:
+The words "coefficient of" can be abbreviated "co":

     coefficientofvariance
     covar